Analysis of Crowdsourced Sampling Strategies for HodgeRank with Sparse Random Graphs: Introduction

 Recently, \cite{MM11,tmm12} develops the application of HodgeRank with random graph designs in subjective Quality of Experience (QoE) evaluation and shows that random graphs could play an important role in guiding random sampling designs for crowdsourcing experiments.
-In particular, exploiting topology evolution of clique complexes induced from Erd\"{o}s-R\'{e}nyi random graphs \cite{Kahle09}, \cite{tmm12} shows that at least $O(n\log n)$ distinct random edges is necessary to ensure the inference of a global ranking and $O(n^{3/2})$ distinct random edges are sufficient to remove the global inconsistency.
+In particular, exploiting topology evolution of clique complexes induced from Erd\"{o}s-R\'{e}nyi random graphs \cite{Kahle09}, \cite{tmm12} shows that at least $O(n\log n)$ distinct random edges are necessary to ensure the inference of a global ranking and $O(n^{3/2})$ distinct random edges are sufficient to remove the global inconsistency.

 On the other hand, there are \emph{active sampling schemes} which are designed to maximize the information in the collected dataset, potentially reducing the amount of data collected.
-Recently, \cite{osting2013enhanced,Osting:2012b} exploits a greedy sampling method to maximize the Fisher information in HodgeRank, which is equivalent to maximizing the smallest nonzero eigenvalue (a.k.a. algebraic connectivity or Fiedler value) of the unnormalized graph Laplacian.
+Recently, \cite{osting2013enhanced,Osting:2012b} exploits a greedy sampling method to maximize the Fisher information in HodgeRank, which is equivalent to maximizing the smallest nonzero eigenvalue of the unnormalized graph Laplacian (a.k.a. \emph{Fiedler value} or algebraic connectivity ).
 Although the computational cost of such greedy sampling is prohibitive for large graphs, it effectively boosts the algebraic connectivity compared to Erd\"{o}s-R\'{e}nyi random graphs.

 However, active sampling for data acquisition is not always feasible.
-For example, when data is collected from the online Internet crowd or purchasing preferences, data collection is in general passive and independent.
+For example, when data is collected from the Internet crowd or purchasing preferences, data collection is in general passive and independent.
 An important benefit of random sampling over active methods is that data collection can be trivially parallelized: comparisons can be collected from independent or weakly dependent processes, each selected from a pre-assigned block of object pairs.
-From this viewpoint, the simplicity of random sampling allows flexibility and generality to diverse situations, such as online or distributed ranking or rating often desirable for crowdsourcing scenarios.
+From this viewpoint, the simplicity of random sampling allows flexibility and applicability to diverse situations, such as online or distributed ranking, often desirable for crowdsourcing scenarios.